hpparvi/PyTransit/doc/source/index.rst

 =========

 Welcome to PyTransit documentation!
-PyTransit is a package for exoplanet transit light curve modelling that offers optimised CPU and GPU implementations of exoplanet transit models with a unified interface.
+PyTransit is a package for exoplanet transit light curve modelling that offers optimised CPU and GPU implementations of exoplanet transit models with a unified interface (API).
 Transit model evaluation is trivial for simple use-cases, such as homogeneous light curves observed in a single passband, but also straightforward for more complex use-cases, such as when dealing with *heterogeneous light curves containing transits observed in different passbands and different instruments*, or with *transmission spectroscopy*.